Mitroshin/KotlinInAction/README.md

         -> example16.saveUser1()

         Field validation is duplicated.
-If you put the validation code into a locak function, you can get trip of the duplication and still maintain a clear code structure.
+If you put the validation code into a local function, you can get trip of the duplication and still maintain a clear code structure.

         -> example16.saveUser2()

-        Local functions have access to all parameters and veriables of the enclosing function.
+        Local functions have access to all parameters and variables of the enclosing function.

         -> example16.saveUser3()